-Core idea Getting better insight particularly into implementation cost and challenges when outsourcing reporting to the central software/service provider from the perspective of reporting institution, 'success stories' of using such central software/service or shared services providers for reporting Addressees Reporting institutions using central software/service providers or shared services providers for their supervisory reporting Questions for consideration IT / operations costs and other cost What is the scope of outsourcing arrangement in relation to supervisory reporting?
-What do you consider IT / operations cost borne given the existing outsourcing arrangements?
-What is the total cost of maintaining and servicing the infrastructure needed for standardised supervisory reporting (average / year) given the existing outsourcing arrangements?
-What is the percentage of your IT budget you spend on the infrastructure needed for the standardised supervisory reporting given the existing outsourcing arrangements?
-What is the average cost per change cycle (from new requirements to implementation) and how these costs are split between you and your service provider?
-Since the creation of the ITS on Supervisory Reporting in 2013, has there been any significant change to your approach to your outsourcing arrangements, and if so, for what reason?
-The change in the approach, if any, has implied an improvement or a worsening of the process?
+Core idea Getting better insight particularly into implementation cost and challenges when outsourcing reporting to the central software/service provider from the perspective of reporting institution, 'success stories' of using such central software/service or shared services providers for reporting Addressees Reporting institutions using central software/service providers or shared services providers for their supervisory reporting

+IT / operations costs and other cost

+- What is the scope of outsourcing arrangement in relation to supervisory reporting? - What do you consider IT / operations cost borne given the existing outsourcing arrangements? - What is the total cost of maintaining and servicing the infrastructure needed for standardised supervisory reporting (average / year) given the existing outsourcing arrangements? - What is the percentage of your IT budget you spend on the infrastructure needed for the standardised supervisory reporting given the existing outsourcing arrangements? - What is the average cost per change cycle (from new requirements to implementation) and how these costs are split between you and your service provider?